Beyonder: The Illuminati

-In a retcon of past events, Charles Xavier reveals to his fellow Illuminati members that in the original Secret War, he had attempted to mind-scan the Beyonder, revealing him as one of the Inhumans previously ruled over by fellow Illuminati member Black Bolt.
-Xavier also deduced the apparent secret behind the Beyonder's seemingly godlike abilities, which was that the Beyonder was not only an Inhuman but also a mutant, and the exposure of his mutant genes to Terrigen Mists had created an unprecedented power.
+In a retcon of past events, Charles Xavier reveals to his fellow Illuminati members that in the original Secret War, he had attempted to mind-scan the Beyonder, revealing him as one of the Inhumans previously ruled over by Black Bolt.
+Xavier also deduced the apparent secret behind the Beyonder's seemingly godlike abilities, which was that the Beyonder was not only an Inhuman but also a mutant, and the exposure of his mutant genes to Terrigen Mist had created an unprecedented power.

 This revelation leads to a confrontation with the Beyonder during the events of the second Secret War, wherein Black Bolt expresses his extreme displeasure toward the Beyonder's activities.
-When encountered, the Beyonder is dwelling in a simulacrum of Manhattan Island on Ceres, a dwarf planet in the asteroid belt.
+When encountered, the Beyonder is dwelling in a simulacrum of Manhattan Island on Ceres.
 The Illuminati convince the Beyonder to leave the universe, causing the Beyonder's human form and his simulacrum city to crumble into dust.
 However, Black Bolt admits that he has no memory of an Inhuman becoming the Beyonder, and the final image of the story reveals that the entire event was in the pupil of the Beyonder's right eye, thus making the revelations dubious.

 Time Runs Out

 Hank Pym is sent by the Illuminati to investigate the Incursions and the collapsing multiverse.
 Upon discovering the truth of the Ivory Kings, Pym returns to the Illuminati to warn them about their enemy: the Beyonders.
 He refers to the Beyonder from the original Secret Wars as a "child unit" of the Beyonders.

-The Molecule Man later reiterates the same thing, while also revealing that the accident that gave him his power and the "child Beyonder" his awareness was engineered by the Beyonders.
+The Molecule Man later reiterates the same thing while also revealing that the accident that gave him his power and the "child Beyonder" his awareness was engineered by the Beyonders.

 Defenders

 The Beyonder appears to the Defenders after they left the multiverse.
 He explains the history of the Beyonders before reluctantly joining the Defenders on their quest.
-Upon reaching the House of Ideas, he decides to leave the story, promising to return on his own terms.
+Upon reaching the House of Ideas, he decides to break free from and leave the story of the One Above All, promising to return on his own terms.